SimpleDataLabsInc/prophecy-docs/docs/index.md

 Running at scale requires bringing the best software engineering practices to the refinement of data.
 Rapid development & deployment of data pipeline can be achieved by code on Git & high test coverage, coupled with continuous integration & continuous deployment.
 Prophecy does the following to make this process work:

-- **Visual data pipelines as code:** Prophecy low-code editor stores visual data pipelines as high-quality code on Git
+- **Visual data pipelines as code:** Prophecy's code editor stores visual data pipelines as high-quality code on Git
 - **High test coverage:** Prophecy makes test-generation & editing easy, and this results in high test coverage for our users after the switch
 - **Metadata as code:** Much of the metadata from projects including workflows, schedules and datasets, and computed metadata such as column-level lineage are also stored on Git with Prophecy.